jxareas/Phone-Price-Prediction/README.md

 Prices**](https://www.kaggle.com/datasets/pratikgarai/mobile-phone-specifications-and-prices) dataset, which can be found in Kaggle.

+Here is a detailed look of the features provided in the dataset, with their descriptions and unit of measure (if applicable).

+**Note:** *Some feature names are different from those of the actual dataset, which are cleaned.*

 |     Feature Name	      |                   	Feature Description	                    |
 |:----------------------:|:----------------------------------------------------------:|
 |          Name          |                     Name of the Phone                      |